IBM/aspera-cli/docs/README.erb.md

 ### Configuration: Using Wizard

-<%=tool%> provides a configuration wizard.
+<%=tool%> provides a configuration [wizard](#wizard).

 The wizard guides you through the steps to create a new configuration preset for Aspera on Cloud.

-The first
+The first optional argument is the URL of your Aspera on Cloud instance, e.g. `https://_your_instance_.ibmaspera.com` or simply the organization name, and a second optional argument can also be provided to specify the plugin name, e.g. `aoc` for Aspera on Cloud.
+If optional arguments are not provided, the wizard will ask interactively and try to detect the application.

 Here is a sample invocation :